BaoAdrian/rebrandly-bot/README.md

    - We will need to setup the first lambda function following [these steps](#primary-lambda-function-setup) before proceeding.
 Once done, return to begin completing step 5 below.

 5. Verifying our Lambda Function Endpoint
-   - Paste the API Endpoint into the entry and complete the verification challenge
+   - Paste the API Endpoint into the **Request URL** entry and complete the verification challenge
    - Once verified, select **Subscribe to Bot Events** and subscribe to the `app_mention` event